strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 Check out the timeline and some frequently asked questions [here](https://strongloop.com/strongblog/lb3-extended-lts/).

+In "Migrating from LoopBack 3 to LoopBack 4", by Nora Abdelgadir shared a way to mount your LoopBack 3 applications in a LoopBack 4 project.
+You can read about it [here](https://strongloop.com/strongblog/migrate-from-loopback-3-to-loopback-4/).

 ### LoopBack 4 Features, Previews and GA Announcement

 - review lb archievs for 2019